yaksh0210/MLops_Notes/ML_Basics/Readme.md

 ##### Hyper-parameter:

-+ parameters used during training of a model, typically set by a data scientist/human
++ Parameters used during training of a model, typically set by a data scientist/human

 ##### Parameter: